lucmichalski/prestashop-repos-bulk-editor/README.md

 A basic script used to perform repositories management operations.

-Currently, it can go through given repositories and create a PR to add files.
+Currently, it can go through given repositories and create a PR to add files or fix outdated license headers.

 Example of files:
 - `.github/PULL_REQUEST_TEMPLATE.md`